 This council is dedicated to promoting undergraduate student-faculty collaborative research, scholarship, and creative activities in the sciences, math, psychology, and social sciences.
 Members include faculty, directors of undergraduate research, and administrators.
 Affinity Groups focus on special topics such as Arts/Humanities issues and Environmental Science issues.
 Provides a listserv, publications, a quarterly journal, and links to relevant resources.

-The Reinvention Center at the University of Miami
+The Reinvention Center at Colorado State University.

 The Reinvention Center is a national organization established in 2000 to work for the improvement of undergraduate education at research universities.
 Their web site provides a number of resources for those interested in promoting research opportunities for undergraduate students.